 He didn't have a lot of energy in his speech.

-He got energized later with the press, because that always happens.
+He got energized later with the press because that always happens.

-But I mean, anybody would say, look, every day of your life, you're going to get crucified, and that's what's happened.
+But, I mean, anybody would say, look, every day of your life, you're going to get crucified, and that's what's happened.

 And there's not going to be any respite.

-And he knows it, and it's brutal.
+And it's brutal.

 It is absolutely brutal.